-The rising demand for biosimilars due to the beneficial factors is that the biosimilars do not require extensive research and testing.
+The rise in demand for biosimilars is due to the beneficial factor, that the biosimilars do not require extensive research and testing.
 Thus, it reduces time and money, which shows a positive impact on European biosimilars market growth.
 In addition, the increasing geriatric population in the region is driving the market growth.
-The European population is aging, with around one-fifth of the entire EU population over 65.
+The European population is aging, with around one-fifth of the entire European population over 65.
 Due to less expensive than the other branded counterparts, biosimilars are extensively being used in Europe.
 An increase in the burden on lifestyle diseases and the proliferation of chronic diseases, including diabetes, cancer, asthma, and arthritis, influence the biosimilars market during the forecast period.
 Increasing awareness among the people in developed countries such as Germany, UK, France, and Spain and favorable reimbursement policies and initiatives by the government and private organizations encourages European biosimilars market growth.

 Country-wise, the market is growing at a significant pace.
 The major growth contributors in the region are France, Germany, Italy, Spain, and the UK.
 Technological advancement in the healthcare sector and healthcare spending is expected to influence market growth.
 In addition, the introduction of novel biosimilars, significant industry innovations such as partnerships and partnerships, favorable research funding conditions, and drug development pressure on pharmaceuticals owing to approaching patent expiration are the factors contributing to the market's growth.
 Furthermore, the biosimilar market in Europe is predicted to be driven by increased acceptance and adoption by different stakeholders, the need for diversification in technology and business strategies, and the rising incidence of chronic illnesses.